sanduteo95/Compiler-Construction/README.md

 	!!!
 Make sure if you're testing the evaluator that you create another .txt file with the same name, inside a "results" folder, that contains the expected result.

+If you want to run your own test, type in "./exp_test.native <flags> <path to file>", where:
+	- <flags>:
+		- "-o -p": print the optimised parse tree
+		- "-p": print the non-optimised parse tree
+		- "-o -e": evaluate the optimised parse tree
+		- "-e": evaluate the non-optimised parse tree
+	- <path to file>: e.g. test/part4/test1.txt

 ## Syntax
 Here are a few examples of the types of syntax it likes.